Phil Rickman, 1999: Merrily Watkins #1

 (Series: The Rev. Merrily Watkins, a Deliverance Consultant* for the Church of England, lays ghosts to rest while, incidentally, helping British police officer Frannie Bliss solve murders.
 This ghostly crime fiction / modern-day Gothic mystery series is beautifully produced in audio – which is the format I recommend, by the way.
 You won’t jump or scream – but you’ll shiver.)

 In this series debut we don’t yet meet Frannie Bliss.
-We do meet the despicable Annie Howe, however, who later works as Bliss’ commanding officer.
+We do, however, meet the despicable Annie Howe, who later works as Bliss’ commanding officer.
 Merrily has just arrived in Ledwardine with her daughter Jane.
-Jane makes some diverse new friends, and Merrily is approached by an actor and his younger boyfriend, who would like to produce a play about 17th-century poet and clergyman Thomas Traherne and the fictional Reverend Wil Young, who may have been Traherne’s lover and who inhabited the same vicarage in which Merrily and Jane live now.
+Jane makes some diverse new friends, and Merrily is approached by an actor and his younger boyfriend.
+They would like to produce a play about 17th-century poet and clergyman Thomas Traherne and the fictional Reverend Wil Young, who may have been Traherne’s lover and who inhabited the vicarage in which Merrily and Jane live now.
 (In fact, Traherne existed and is, himself, believed to reside in a parish near Hereford, which is where Ledwardine is located.)

 The lifebloood of Ledwardine is the old apple orchard, and that blood flows in the form of cider, referred to as “Old Cider,” throughout this village steeped in folklore.
 Miss Lucy Devenish, owner of a shop called Ledwardine Lore, is adamant that the spirit of the apple and of the orchard must be respected.
 She introduces Jane to the book Folklore of Herefordshire by Ella Mary Leather.